Hillbillyer/Hillbillyer/README.md

-- 🤠 Howdy, I’m @Hillbillyer!
+- 🤠 Howdy, I’m @Hillbillyer! <br>
-- 🧠 I'm currently learning all things IT and development as I've recently made a career change. <br>
-I'm keen to learn about anything and everything.<br>
+- 🧠 I'm currently learning all things IT and development as I've recently made a career change.
+I'm keen to learn about anything and everything. <br>
-- 🤝 I’m keen to collaborate on any projects that will help me learn more about coding and development.
+- 🤝 I’m keen to collaborate on any projects that will help me learn more about coding and development. <br>
-- ✉️ Reach me at contact@hillbillyer.net !
+- ✉️ Reach me at contact@hillbillyer.net ! <br>

 <br>
 These are my publicly available Game Servers:<br>
 🟢 CS:GO <br>